Long before I was a Disney cast member, I was a Disney pin trader.

 Custodial cast members get fewer trades, so it’s always worth taking a look at their lanyards.
 If you spot a manager or coordinator wearing pins, you’ll want to get a look at those, too.
 They probably trade the least because they are so busy running around all the time.
 But, you never know with cast members, you just might come across some spectacular pin finds.

-- Visit Disney Pin Traders at Downtown Disney
+Tip #3: Visit Disney Pin Traders at Disney Springs

 Serious pin traders know the value of a special pin when they see it.
 If you’re serious about pin trading, do some research before you arrive at WDW to identify pins or pin sets that you’re particularly interested in collecting.